Contact information

 MA, MSc

-NIHR - OXBRC Senior Medical Statistician
+NIHR - Senior Medical Statistician

 One challenging problem that large electronic patient datasets will help us solve is that of early warning scores.
 These scores are derived from a patient’s current vital signs and are routinely used in hospitals to identify patients who are deteriorating.
 However, there is little evidence that they work.
 I am interested in using statistical methods to develop a risk prediction model for deterioration that takes into account both current and previous vital signs and patient characteristics.